The MRC London Institute of Medical Sciences (LMS) has been based at the Hammersmith Hospital campus in West London

 - In July 2019 the London Borough of Hammersmith and Fulham approved the planning application.

-The contractor, design and project team are currently reviewing on the RIBA Stage 5.
+The contractor, design and project team are currently reviewing the RIBA Stage 5.
 The planning application has been reviewed by the local planning authority and was approved on 2 July.
 The LMS engagement team have been working with artist Julia Vogl and students at neighbouring Ark Burlington Danes Academy to co-create artwork for the hoarding inspired by research at the LMS.

 Further updates about the building project will be posted to these pages.